 Lindsay has over 18 years of archaeological experience with 15 years Alaska experience.
 As General Manager, Lindsay develops budgets and proposals, communicates with clients and agencies, and oversees company administrative items.
 She provides planning, scheduling, logistics, and operational support for NLURA project archaeologists and researchers.
 Her expertise in the areas of planning and scheduling complex inter-related projects assures that NLURA project tasks are carried out in a timely, cost-effective manner that provides on time and on budget deliverables to clients.
 In addition to her operational role, Lindsay has statewide research and fieldwork experience, particularly with FERC and NEPA-driven archaeology projects in Interior Alaska and the North Slope of Alaska.

 Lindsay exceeds the Secretary of Interior standards (36 CFR 61) in archaeology.
 She specializes in field survey strategies, archaeological excavation techniques, ceramic analysis, and material culture studies.
-She is a member of the Society for American Archaeology and the Alaska Anthropological Association.
+She currently serves as the Secretary of the Amercian Cultural Resources Association and is a member of the Society for American Archaeology and the Alaska Anthropological Association.

 Myles Gobeille